argoproj/argo-events/docs/signal-guide.md

 - A message on a queue
 - An object created in S3
 - A repeated calendar schedule
-- A kubernetes resource
+- A Kubernetes resource
-- A HTTP notification
+- An HTTP notification

 ### Prerequisites
 You need a working Kubernetes cluster at version >= 1.9.
 You will also need to install the `sensor-controller` into the cluster.
 This controller is is responsible for managing the `sensor` resources.
 In order to take advantage of the various signal types, you may need to install compatible message platforms (e.g. amqp, mmqp, NATS, etc..) and s3 api compatible object storage servers (e.g. Minio, Rook, CEPH, NetApp).
-See the [signal guide](signal-guide.md) for more information about installing messaging platforms and [artifact guide](artifact-guide.md) for installing object stores.
+See the  [artifact guide](artifact-guide.md) for installing object stores.

 ## Sensor Controller
-The `sensor-controller` is responsible for managing the `Sensor` resources and creating `sensor-executor` jobs.
+The `sensor-controller` is responsible for managing the `Sensor` resources, listening on sensor signals, and executing sensor triggers.
 The following types of signals are supported:
  - Artifact signals which can include things like S3 Bucket Notifications etc..
  - Stream signals which subscribe to messages on a queue or a topic